jonahlipsky/jam-cloud/README.md

 * Three Stage User Creation

 ## What is JamCloud?
 JamCloud is a clone of SoundCloud.com, a site for uploading, sharing, discovering, and listening to music.
-JamCloud runs on a Ruby on Rails backend, with a Javascript frontend that utilizes React.js.
-The Redux library is utilized on the frontend to manage complex state changes.
+JamCloud runs on a Ruby on Rails backend, with a Javascript / React.js frontend.
+The Redux library is used on the frontend to manage the complex state interactions and changes that the app employs.

 ### Continuous Play Progress Bar
 ![progress bar](https://github.com/jonahlipsky/jam-cloud/blob/master/app/assets/images/progress_bar.png "Progress Bar")